FAQs

 What is the expected lifespan of the FL135 under continuous use?

-What was testing standard was used for shock & vibration?
+What was the testing standard used for shock & vibration?

 Shock (drop): drop from 30” on Bottom (flat), Side (flat), and Front corner (over Center of Mass) per 810G guidance.
 Vibration: MIL-STD-810G Category 4 (trucks/trailers) and 9 (aircraft/helicopter) vibration curves in all X, Y, Z planes.